medewitt/thoughts/content/2022-10-16-githubmodules.md

 # GitHub Submodules

-Not too much to say on this topic other than I think that is is my new favorite tool
+Not too much to say on this topic other than I think that is is my new favorite tool.

 Modules allow you to better encapsulate code by placing subdirectories in their own repository.
 These can then be added using the :